Twitter under Elon Musk: Acquisition of Twitter

 Elon Musk initiated the acquisition of Twitter, Inc. on April 14, 2022, and completed it on October 28, 2022.
 His goal was to transform Twitter into X, an all-encompassing app inspired by WeChat.
 By April, Musk had become Twitter's largest shareholder with a 9.2 percent stake and made an unsolicited $44 billion offer on April 14, which Twitter's board initially resisted before accepting on April 25.
 In July, Musk attempted to terminate the deal, citing Twitter's failure to address spam bot accounts.
 Twitter sued him, with a trial set for mid-October.
 Musk then reversed his decision and completed the acquisition on October 28.
 He became the new owner and CEO, took Twitter private, merged it into X Corp., and fired several top executives, including CEO Parag Agrawal.
 Following Twitter's change in ownership, Musk renamed several features to remove references to bird-oriented terminology, including renaming "Birdwatch" to "Community Notes".
 In October, Musk ordered Twitter employees to revamp multiple aspects of the program within one week, enlisting employees from his other companies, including Tesla, the Boring Company, and Neuralink, as well as investors Jason Calacanis and Sriram Krishnan.
 To meet these deadlines, many staff members were told to work longer hours.

-Musk is not the sole owner of X Corp.: is currently owned by artificial intelligence company xAI, who acquired it from its previous owner X Holdings Corp.
+Musk is not the sole owner of X Corp.; it is currently owned by artificial intelligence company xAI, which acquired it from its previous owner X Holdings Corp.
 (XHC) on March 28, 2025.
 Prior to the xAI acquisition, investors in XHC included entities linked to Bill Ackman, Larry Ellison, Marc Andreessen, and Sean Combs.
 The court filing also reflects that over 20 Fidelity-associated funds, trusts and pools were investors in XHC.